 When my daughters were little children, one of their favorite things to do was create similar dwellings for themselves and their dolls using large cardboard boxes.
 They furnished these houses with sofas made of logs; tables crafted from smaller cardboard cartons; dishes made from a variety of natural materials like acorn caps, shells, and pieces of bark; and arrangements of dried flowers.

-They did accumulate their share of LEGO and Barbies, but we attempted to control the number of plastic toys they owned, in favor of wood and cloth.
-And they loved roaming in the field near our house, collecting rocks, sticks, seed pods, and bits of hay.
+They did accumulate their share of LEGO and Barbies, but we attempted to limit the number of plastic toys they owned, in favor of wood and cloth.
+They also loved roaming in the field near our house, collecting rocks, sticks, seed pods, and bits of hay.
 Later, in the 1980s, I read about Elinor Goldschmeid’s theory of “heuristic play,” which favors the open-ended discovery activity of young children when they are given real objects to play with instead of toys.

-You can start to replace your child’s plastic toys by creating a treasure basket full of real world objects.
-These can include shells, gourds, stones, pine cones, dried flowers, bricks, and sticks, as well as discarded household objects like cardboard tubes, boxes, funnels, measuring cups, wooden spoons, and mechanical bits and pieces.
+You can start to replace your child’s plastic toys by creating a treasure basket full of real world objects for their natural play.
+These can include shells, gourds, stones, pine cones, dried flowers, bricks, and sticks.
+Other items can include discarded household objects like cardboard tubes, boxes, funnels, measuring cups, wooden spoons, and mechanical bits and pieces.
 Babies love many of these objects too, so it’s never too young to begin these natural play activities, with some thought given to safety, of course.

 Thinking beyond ready-made toys, you can help your children enjoy playing with the treasures that Nature has to offer in every season of the year.
 Let them go barefoot, let them explore what happens when water from the outside tap mixes with dirt from a little garden patch of their own.

-The advantages of natural play are priceless, not to mention the fun!
+The advantages of natural play are priceless, not to mention the fun kids have!